 Do I Get a Grace Period on My Federal Student Loan Repayment?

 Grace periods are meant to give you time to find a job and organize your finances before you have to start making loan payments.
 They are usually one-time deals; in most cases, you often can’t get a second grace period once the initial one ends.

-Not all grace periods are exactly alike.
+Additionally, not all grace periods are exactly alike.
 Different loans may offer different grace periods.
 Policies vary.
 Check with your loan servicer so that you know for sure when your grace period begins and ends.

-Some loans accrue interest during grace periods.
-That means that the interest will “capitalize:” the interest is added to the principal when the grace period ends.
+Keep in mind that grace periods are usually not interest-free.
+Some loans accrue interest during grace periods, which means that the interest will “capitalize,” or be added to the principal when the grace period ends.
 Many students subscribe to the strategy of making interest payments even during the grace period.
-Doing this can ultimately lower the amount of what you owe, and interest payments are generally more affordable to handle than principal payments.
+Doing this can ultimately lower the amount you owe, and interest payments are generally more affordable to handle than principal payments.

 Federal Student Loan Standard Repayment Plan